 If you have pure maple syrup on hand, I recommend adding it but you'll still get great cookies without it!

-How to make Chocolate Chip Cookies without brown sugar
+How to Make This Chocolate Chip Cookies Without Brown Sugar Recipe

 As mentioned, this recipe is knock-your-socks-off easy.
 That's the way I like to keep my chocolate chip cookie recipes.